litespeedtech/ols-docker-env/README.md

 bash bin/webadmin.sh my_password
 ```
 ### Start demo site
 After running follow command, you should be able to access the WordPress installation with the configured domain in the browser address.
-By default it is http://127.0.0.1.
+By default it is http://localhost.
 ```
 bash bin/demosite.sh
 ```
-### Create Domain with Virtual Host
+### Create Domain and Virtual Host
 ```
 bash bin/domain.sh -add example.com
 ```